by Tony Vidler

 …and THERE is a fabulous opportunity for today’s professional adviser.

-If the majority of small business owners are struggling to make a decent living, and perhaps a third of those businesses are effectively at the point where they should be making hard decisions about whether to stay in business or not, then there is a significant opportunity for professional advisers to make a significant difference in clients lives.
+Regardless of which research you read there is a constant theme: Small Business Owners have some real issues, and clearly a significant proportion of SME owners need help.
+Something like a third to a half of these SME’s do not produce a decent income for the owners in any given year.
+If so many small business owners are struggling to make a decent living, and perhaps a third of those businesses are effectively at the point where they should be making hard decisions about whether to stay in business or not, then there is a significant opportunity for professional advisers to make a significant difference in clients lives.

 How valuable would it be for these small business owners to get great advice in managing cash-flow better?
 Or identifying and managing risks adequately?
 Or handling tax planning effectively?